bloopybae/obsbot-control-linux/README.md

-# OBSBOT Meet 2 Control for Linux
+# OBSBOT Control for Linux

-A native Qt6 application for controlling OBSBOT Meet 2 cameras on Linux.
+A native Qt6 application for controlling OBSBOT cameras on Linux.
 Provides full camera control with an intuitive GUI while allowing simultaneous use with streaming/conferencing software.

+**Primary testing**: OBSBOT Meet 2
+**Also works with**: OBSBOT Tiny 4K (partial feature support - see [Compatibility](#compatibility))

 ## Screenshots